Atmospheric Science

 If you want to take a course for your major that is not listed under the major requirements, please follow the process below for a course substitution:

-1. Approval from the faculty advisor, Prof. Romps from the Course Approval Form or an email approval
+1. Approval from the faculty advisor, Prof. David Romps from the Course Approval Form or an email approval

 2. Upload the signed Course Approval Form or a PDF of the email approving the course substitution in the EPS Course Substitution Form